simsicon/white_list/README.md

 you can comfortably add rules by domains, rather than run nslookup yourself.

-Install this app in any of your server installed ruby environment in autoddvpn routed internal network, then would work.
+Install this app on any of your server installed ruby environment in autoddvpn routed internal network, then would work.

 The authentication system is not fully developed, get used to it.